 Beginning in April 2020, the Company's diagnostic test volumes decreased significantly as compared to the prior year as a result of the initial outbreak of the COVID-19 pandemic and the related limitations and priorities across the healthcare system.
 In response, beginning in May 2020, the Company entered into several service agreements with state governments and healthcare institutions to provide testing for the presence of COVID-19 variants.
-While test volumes have since improved, the Company continues to experience changes in the mix of tests due to the impact of the COVID-19 pandemic.
-COVID-19 could continue to have a material impact on the Company's results of operations, cash flows and financial condition for the foreseeable future.
+Test volumes have since improved to what would, at this time, be considered normalized market conditions.
+A COVID-19 resurgence in the United States could however have a material impact on the Company's results of operations, cash flows and financial condition.

 In March 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law which was a stimulus bill that, among other things, provided assistance to qualifying businesses and individuals and included funding for the healthcare system.
-During 2020, as part of the stimulus provided by the CARES Act, the Company received \$5.4 million, comprised of \$2.6 million received under the Provider Relief Fund ("PRF") distribution and \$2.8 million received under the Employee Retention Credit ("ERC") distribution which was recorded in other current liabilities and reflected in this balance as of June 30, 2022 and December 31, 2021.
+During 2020, as part of the stimulus provided by the CARES Act, the Company received \$5.4 million, comprised of \$2.6 million received under the Provider Relief Fund ("PRF") distribution and \$2.8 million received under the Employee Retention Credit ("ERC") distribution which was recorded in other current liabilities as of September 30, 2022 and December 31, 2021.